carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 ![parallel execution](../fig/parallel.svg)

-There is a subclass of problems where the subtasks are completely independent.
-These kinds of problems are known as [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel).
+There is a subclass of algorithms where the subtasks are completely independent.
+These kinds of algorithms are known as [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel).

 An example of this kind of problem is squaring each element in a list, which can be done like so: